awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/lambda-build-test-severless-app.rst

    :alt: Edit template parameters

-Once the publish step is complete, the |DDB| stack view is displayed in AWS Explorer.
+Once the publish step is complete, the CloudFormation stack view is displayed in AWS Explorer.
 This view shows the progress of the creation of all the resources declared in your serverless template.

 .. image:: images/serverless-stack-view.png